 During the cloudy periods, Eileen Murphy, our Board President, kept the Board motivated and believing that we could run camp again.
 Eileen has always been the strongest cheerleader.
 At times her faith carried us through.
 She never lost sight of the mission and Camp Oh-Neh-Tah’s original shine.

 In 2016, the Board made a strategic decision to strengthen our relationship with our Alumnae.
 I believe it was one of the best decisions we made.
 Bringing back Alumnae Weekends has been therapeutic.
 I think the property missed X chromosomes and could tell that Alumnae were visitors from the past.
 With some elbow grease and tender loving care, Camp Oh-Neh-Tah responded well and began to shake off the years of stillness and layers of dust and came back to life.
 It became welcoming again.

-Reflecting back on Camp 2019, I’m convinced that memories and contagious joyful emotions that had been buried came back to the surface.
-As I looked at pictures of girls who attended Camp 2019, I saw the same pure joy that I noticed in old pictures of girls who went to camp years ago.
-Camp Oh-Neh-Tah has brought joy to thousands of girls.
-Knowing that our efforts are impacting another generation of young girls is extremely exciting and rewarding and it fills our hearts with pride.
+As we prepare for Camp 2019, memories that had been buried are coming back to the surface.
+Looking at old pictures and realizing the joy that Camp Oh-Neh-Tah brought to thousands of girls, fills our hearts with pride.
+Knowing that our efforts are about to impact another generation of young girls is extremely exciting and rewarding.

 We’re blessed that we kept the faith, learned a few valuable lessons along the way, received generous donations that financed a part of Camp Oh-Neh-Tah’s face lift, and unearthed enough passion to keep everything moving in the right direction.